Starfish-develop/Starfish/docs/api/spectrum.rst

 Data Spectrum
 =============

-The :obj:`DataSpectrum` holds the data spectrum that you wish to fit.
+The :obj:`Spectrum` holds the data spectrum that you wish to fit.
 You may read your data into this object in a few ways.
 First let's introduce the object and then discuss the reading methods.

-.. autoclass:: DataSpectrum
+.. autoclass:: Spectrum
    :members:

 First, you can construct an instance using the traditional ``__init__`` method::